 Students in good academic standing who have not enrolled in the College of Nursing within the last semester must notify the Director of Admissions/Registrar in writing of intent to return.
 An interview with the Director of Admission/Registrar and the Student Finance Representative may be required.
-Re- enrollment will be based on space available in the course and the course placement policy.
+Re-enrollment will be based on space available in the course and the course placement procedure.

-An individual who has officially withdrawn or has been dismissed may apply for readmission by submitting a letter of request to the President of the College.
+An individual who has officially withdrawn or has been dismissed may apply for readmission by submitting a letter of request to the Dean of the appropriate program.
 An interview with the Dean of the appropriate program is required.
-The individual will provide rationale for readmission and evidence of probable ability to complete the program satisfactorily.
+The individual will provide the rationale for readmission and evidence of probable ability to complete the program satisfactorily.
 Following the required interview, on the recommendation from the Dean of the appropriate program, the Admissions and Progression Committee, or Graduate Committee for graduate students, will act on the request.
-The individual has the opportunity to attend the meeting of the Admission and Progression Committee/Graduate Committee with his/her former advisor, the College Counselor, or other member of the College faculty.
+The individual has the opportunity to attend the meeting of the Admissions and Progression Committee/Graduate Committee with their former advisor, the College counselor, or another member of the College faculty or a support person.
 The support person's role is limited to moral support, and the support person is not allowed to speak at the meeting.
 Recording of the meeting is not allowed.
-Readmission will be based on individual consideration of previous performance, space available and the course placement policy.
-The decision of the Admission and Progression Committee/Graduate Committee is final.
+Readmission will be based on individual consideration of previous performance.
+Course placement will be dependent on space availability and will follow the course placement procedure.
+The decision of the Admissions and Progression Committee/Graduate Committee is final.
 The maximum number of times a student can apply for readmission is two.

 An individual accepted for readmission must meet the conditions for readmission stated in the readmission letter from the College.
 The student is subject to all policies, requirements, and course sequences in effect at the time of reentry.
-The student will pay tuition and fees at the rate in effect at time of re-enrollment.
-The College reserves the right to refuse to readmit any student at any time, if deemed necessary, in the interest of the student or the College.
+The student will pay tuition and fees at the rate in effect at the time of re-enrollment.
+The College reserves the right to refuse to readmit any student at any time.

 College Senate Approved 1/16/2009, Revised 5/21/15, 5/24/2018, 4/24/2020